niasantiago/Code-Wars/README.md

 # 36 A latin square is an n × n array filled with the integers 1 to n, each occurring once in each row and column.
 # 37 Julie is x years older than her brother, and she is also y times as old as him.
 Given x and y calculate Julie's age using the function age(x, y).
 # 38 Find the minimum number of jumps to go from start to finish
+# 39 Jenny has written a function that returns a greeting for a user.
+However, she's in love with Johnny, and would like to greet him slightly different.
+She added a special case to her function, but she made a mistake.